unni-krishnan-95/copy/_posts/2017-01-07-sans-2016-holiday-hack-challenge.md

 From SANS website I downloaded the [Tampermonkey](https://tampermonkey.net/) plugin, and the [MeteorMiner](https://github.com/nidem/MeteorMiner) script that I used against this website.

-Once we got the plugin and script running I started to enumerate though the pages while looking for anything interesting in the Meteor Miner.
+Once we got the plugin and script running, I started to enumerate though the pages while looking for anything interesting in the Meteor Miner.

 One thing that was interesting to me was the __HomeQuotes__ collections.